ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 In my opinion, there are quite a few differences in the criteria for selecting a desktop computer or laptop.
 My preferences will determine which laptop computer I choose.
 Lightweight and small are my priorities, but I also need a high-definition screen and a reasonable-sized keyboard.
 I place more importance on size, weight, and screen quality than any other aspect, including price.
 A good starting point for choosing the right platform is identifying your needs.

-## 21. Tradeoffs in Buying a Computer
+## 24. Tradeoffs in Buying a Computer
 ### Desktop or Laptop?
 A laptop is the only logical choice if portability is your top priority.In general, however, desktops are a much better product than laptops.
 There are several reasons why desktops are superior to laptops.

 1. Desktops are more powerful
 One of the main reasons to buy a desktop is its power.
 When all components must fit into such a small device, laptops are limited in their power and performance.
 Only desktop computers offer top-of-the-line performance.
 You can expect to pay significantly more if you want a laptop with specs similar to a desktop.

+While modern high end laptops are very fast, top performance is available only in short bursts.
+They are not designed to handle high loads for extended periods of time.

 There is no doubt that power is important, but it depends a lot on what you intend to use the computer for.
 When it comes to browsing the internet, watching videos, and writing documents, desktops have almost no advantage over laptops.